AstroProfundis/aur/README.md

 Repository
 ======

-I also provide a binary repository than includes all my AUR packages, It's now `x86_64` only.
+I also provide a binary repository than includes all my AUR packages, It now have both `i686` and `x86_64` arch.

 To use this `aspro` repo, add these to the end of your `/etc/pacman.conf` file: